mkh-user/omni-flux/syntax.md

 ```

 ### Static properties
 `static` keyword can be used for function and variables to make them static.
-Static functions and variables can be used without creating instance and static veriables are shared between instances. `static:` block and lines outside any function or constructor will be called once per class. `static constructor -> bool:` can be used to run code before first construction and should return `true` at successful initializations.
+Static functions and variables can be used without creating instance and static variables are shared between instances. `static:` block and lines outside any function or constructor will be called once per class. `static constructor -> bool:` can be used to run code before first construction and should return `true` at successful initializations.
 ```omni
 class User